 The name first occurs in 1562.

-- A water mill - used for grinding corn. in 1804 it was sold to William Hill of High Ham then passed to the Spearing family, who also killed at Stembridge and Isle Brewers.
+- A water mill - used for grinding corn. in 1804 it was sold to William Hill of High Ham then passed to the Spearing family, who also milled at Stembridge and Isle Brewers.
 It ceased working in the 1930s.

 - Firing Range - little is known about the Langport Rifle Range in Paradise Valley.
 It is thought to date back to the 1600s.
 Somerton Royalist troops trained here in both world wars.
 The range and Breach Wood are still used by the MoD.